dinaypatil-web/smartfinhub/docs/prd.md

   - Cumulative interest paid to date
   - Remaining loan balance
 - **Accurate Accrued Interest Calculation**: System calculates precise accrued interest based on:
-  - Historical EMI payment records
-  - Interest component extracted from each EMI (including user corrections)
+  - Historical EMI payment records\n  - Interest component extracted from each EMI (including user corrections)
   - Current outstanding principal balance
   - Interest rate and payment schedule
 - Accrued interest displayed on dashboard and loan account detail page
 - **Edit EMI History**: User can add, edit, or delete historical EMI payment records at any time
 - User can modify principal and interest breakdown for any EMI payment record
 - System recalculates principal/interest breakdown and accrued interest automatically when EMI history is modified
-- **Automatic Monthly Interest Calculation and Addition**: On the EMI due day of each month, system automatically:\n  - Calculates interest for the month based on outstanding principal balance and all transactions in loan account during the month
+- **Automatic Monthly Interest Calculation and Addition**: On the EMI due day of each month, system automatically:
+  - Calculates interest for the month based on outstanding principal balance and all transactions in loan account during the month
   - Considers all payments, additional payments, and principal adjustments made during the month
   - Adds calculated monthly interest amount to the loan account balance
   - Records interest addition as a system-generated transaction in loan account statement
   - Updates total accrued interest on dashboard and loan account detail page
 - Sends notification to user about monthly interest addition
-- Interest calculation uses daily balance method considering all intra-month transactions
-- System maintains complete audit trail of all automatic interest additions
+- Interest calculation uses daily balance method considering all intra-month transactions\n- System maintains complete audit trail of all automatic interest additions

 #### 2.2.5 Floating Interest Rate Management
 - Record all interest rate changes from loan inception to current date